Journal Author

 3 Words

-If I had to choose three words to be remembered by, they would be: "Walked with God" (Gen 5:24, written of Enoch)
+If I were to choose three words to be remembered by, they would be the three words used to describe Enoch in Genesis 5:24, “Walked with God”.

 More Journal Entries